Liferenko/liferenko.it/ReadMe.md

 </p>

 **TODO:**
-- [ ] Add TIL block
+- Add TIL block
+  - [x] add simple til.html
+  - [ ] refactor it for Vue or ClojureScript
-- [ ] Describe and show what's under a hood of Tiny Cliniq pet project
+- Describe and show what's under a hood of Tiny Cliniq pet project
-- [ ] Describe and show -//- of Poehali.info
+- Describe and show -//- of Poehali.info
-- [ ] Describe and show -//- of Weamarry (remember!
+- Describe and show -//- of Weamarry (remember!
 NDA!)

 **The Why**